dialuponline/Enhanced-R-CNN-Object-Detection/README.md

 ## Usage:

-After moving to the repository folder on your command line, execute the
+After moving to the repository folder on your command line, execute the following:

+- cd source
+- pyt